ChuckFinley/soundings-in-fathoms/doc/DataFlow.md

 #Soundings in Fathoms: Data Flow

 Soundings in Fathoms takes as input the data collected by a TDR.
-More specifically, it takes a collection of points (dive-data) where each point is a hash map with depth and time.
+More specifically, it takes a collection of points (```dive-data```) where each point is a hash map with depth and time.

-The dive-data is run through a series of transformations, outputting a list of dive-partitions.
-Each dive-partition has a list of its points as well as the variables and statistics which describe the dive.
+The ```dive-data``` is run through a series of transformations, outputting a list of ```dive-partitions```.
+Each ```dive-partition``` has a list of its points as well as the variables and statistics which describe the dive.
 This document describes the flow of data through these transformations.

 ####Input
 ```